The Pulse of K-Entertainment

 Official character poster for "We Are All Trying Here."
 Photo: JTBC

 The first title to hit screens in 2026 is "We Are All Trying Here" (Korean title: 모두가 자신의 무가치함과 싸우고 있다), starring Koo Kyo Hwan and Go Youn Jung in the leads, with Oh Jung Se, Kang Mal Geum, and Park Hae Joon in key supporting roles.
-Written by Park Hae-young, who previously penned the beloved slice-of-life series "My Liberation Notes," the drama follows aspiring director Hwang Dong Man (Koo Kyo Hwan), who finds himself surrounded by people who have long stopped trying, navigating the shared exhaustion of a world where simply getting up each day counts as an act of resistance.
+Written by Park Hae-young, who previously penned the beloved slice-of-life series "My Liberation Notes," and starring Koo Kyo Hwan and Go Youn Jung, the drama follows aspiring director Hwang Dong Man (Koo Kyo Hwan), who finds himself surrounded by people who have long stopped trying, navigating the shared exhaustion of a world where simply getting up each day counts as an act of resistance.
 As confirmed by JTBC's official press materials, the series is directed by Cha Young-hoon and premieres Saturday, April 18, at 10:40 PM KST on JTBC, with same-day streaming on Netflix.
 Principal photography on the series began in October 2025, per JTBC production records, ahead of the April 18 premiere.

 The character poster released in late March, showing Koo and Go seated side by side on a city curb at night, immediately captured the tone Park's writing is known for.
 K-drama review communities, including dedicated outlets like The Fangirl Verdict, have long tracked Park Hae-young's work following the breakout success of "My Liberation Notes," and anticipation for this follow-up project has been building for months.